mdebrauw/chef-dt-s3-backup/README.md

 Description
 ===========
-Deploys the backup script from https://github.com/zertrin/duplicity-backup
+Deploys the backup script from https://github.com/zertrin/duplicity-backup with all it's dependencies and configures encryption based on databag settings.

 Requirements
 ============